-Just to the south west of Hiroshima Castle is Chuo Park, the city's largest open space, containing Hiroshima Baseball Stadium, Hiroshima Museum of Art (Tel: 082 223 2530), with works by Picasso, Matisse Monet, Van Gogh and Degas and Hiroshima Children's Museum (Tel: 082 222 1006).
+Just to the south-west of Hiroshima Castle is Chuo Park, the city's largest open space, containing Hiroshima Baseball Stadium, Hiroshima Museum of Art (Tel: 082 223 2530), with works by Picasso, Matisse Monet, Van Gogh and Degas and Hiroshima Children's Museum (Tel: 082 222 1006).

 Perched up on Futabayama behind Hiroshima Station is the silver Peace Pagoda, reached by a trail from Toshogu Shrine and Kinko Inari Shrine, and with fine views of the city and the sea.
 Walkers can continue to Ushitayama (around 2-3 hours) and return to Hiroshima by bus.
 Fudoin Temple, also north of Hiroshima Station, is Hiroshima's oldest surviving building.

-The Yamato Museum (Tel: 0823 25 3017), a 5 minute walk from JR Kure Station, is dedicated to the world's largest battleship, which was built in Kure, the site of a former Imperial Navy shipyard and naval academy.
-A 1/10 scale reproduction of the Yamato forms the centerpiece of the museum which also displays guns, torpedoes, shells and aircraft of the WWII period.
+The Yamato Museum (Tel: 0823 25 3017), a 5 minute walk from JR Kure Station, is dedicated to the 'Yamato,' the world's largest battleship, which was built in Kure, the site of a former Imperial Navy shipyard and naval academy.
+A 1/10 scale reproduction of the Yamato forms the centerpiece of the museum, which also displays guns, torpedoes, shells and aircraft of the WWII period.
 The giant ship was sunk by US aircraft in 1945 with the loss of 2,475 lives.
 Kure is east of Hiroshima and can be reached in about 30 minutes by JR Express trains.